Skip to content

 • Install insect hotel (build it yourself or buy here*)

-• Water plants regularly (e.g. for more biodiversity)
+• Water plants regularly (among other things for more biodiversity)

-• Provide a bird bath, sand bath and tit dumplings
+• Provide bird bath, sand bath and tit balls

 • Prefer bee friendly plants (e.g. thyme, basil or lavender)